espruino/BangleApps/apps/gipy/README.md

 Few settings for now (feel free to suggest me more) :

-- lost distance : at which distance from path are you considered to be lost ?
 - buzz on turns : should the watch buzz when reaching a waypoint ?
 - disable bluetooth : turn bluetooth off completely to try to save some power.
+- lost distance : at which distance from path are you considered to be lost ?
+- wake-up speed : if you drive below this speed powersaving will disable itself
+- active-time : how long (in seconds) the screen should be turned on if activated before going back to sleep.
 - brightness : how bright should screen be ? (by default 0.5, again saving power)
 - power lcd off (disabled by default): turn lcd off when inactive to save power. the watch will wake up when reaching points, when you touch the screen and when speed is below 13km/h.